amandaguglieri/hackinglife/docs/mysql.md

 # Context: a wordpress database
 # Identify how many distinct authors have published a post in the blog
 SELECT DISTINCT(post_author) from wpdatabase.wp_posts;

+# Remove tables and databases from server
+DROP TABLE tableName;

+# the UPDATE statement can be used to update specific records within a table, based on certain conditions.
+Its general syntax is:
+UPDATE tableName SET column1=newvalue1, column2=newvalue2, ...
+WHERE <condition>;

 ```